antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 APIs **SHOULD** adopt a suitable branching model for separating development and production codebases, and for using tools such as continuous integration and task such as code reviews.

-By convention a *develop* branch should reflect the version of the API under active development, and a *master* branch reflecting the latest stable version.
+By convention, a *develop* branch should reflect the version of the API under active development, and a *master* branch reflecting the latest stable version.

 Wherever possible, API source code **SHOULD** be made available publicly.
 This increases the number of people who can review our code for bugs and mistakes and maybe offer suggestions on how to do things better.
 It also forces us to write better code, by avoiding 'hacks' using proper structuring and ensuring code is readable and well explained.